fo0s/AlgorithmComplexity/README.md

 Usage:

 > Access the file and uncomment the method you want to test.
 Select the data range (1000 or 100 000), then save the file and run:
 `ruby lib/memory_checker.rb` from the command line.

-Memory values will be printed to the terminal. you want to look at the top for:
+Memory values will be printed to the terminal.
+You want to look at the top for:
 `Total allocated:`

 ---